Reconciling your psychic gifts, maintaining friendships and how to say no when it's needed

 As a scientist, I did everything I could do to try to isolate the problem and identify the variable.
 But no matter who or what I left behind, I was still hearing things at night.
 Even when alone.

-Then one early Spring day, my sister’s boyfriend died.
+Then one early Spring day, a friend's boyfriend died.

-She and Bryan had gotten into a fight the night before, and she’d kicked him out.
+She and him had gotten into a fight the night before, and she’d kicked him out.

 So freaked out by the non-stop presence of a dead guy in my house, I drank a whole bottle of wine and tapped my finger-tips obsessively on the kitchen table.
 I didn’t sleep a wink that night.